by Laura Dolgy (see bio below)

 3. Reduce Stress

-A huge trigger of psoriasis tends to be stress.
+Rounding out number three on our list of natural remedies for psoriasis…….a huge trigger for psoriasis tends to be stress.
 There are many different activities and hobbies you can take on to help reduce and manage your stress levels such as yoga, meditation and exercise.
 Getting a professional massage can also help reduce your stress!

 Similarly to eczema, psoriasis can be relieved with UVB phototherapy.
 Similarly to natural sunlight, this ultraviolet light penetrates skin and slows the growth of affected skin cells.